 Second-year Students - Those who have completed a minimum of 31 to 60 credit hours.

-Third-year Students - Those who have completed 61 to 90 credit hours.
+Third-year Students - Those who have completed

 Fourth-year Students - Those who have completed 91 to 120 credits hours.

 Fifth- year Students - Those who have completed 121 or more credits hours.